Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

 The range here was chosen to force the model to fit a break near the turn-over, and the result is not great.
 This is not a realistic example; it is included only to highlight how the segmented model is enabled.

-There will now be two slopes, and a break point returned:
+There will now be two slopes and a break point returned:

     >>> delvar.slopes  # doctest: +SKIP
     array([ 1.08598566, -0.07259903])